tiger4hiretemp/Linux-RealTime/README.md

+# Currently broken - It has significant gaps
 # Linux-RealTime

 I once worked on a project where we hit a problem...
 We needed a highly available thread.
 The solution to that is to use a FIFO scheduled thread and to have it never yield.
 This thread is always available to deal with low-latency requests.
 (When doing this, you must be careful not to call OS level functions that yield the thread).
 This solved the problem.
 However, after a few minutes the system becomes unstable.